infosupport/rust-workshop/README.md

 5. Select the root folder of the project.
 6. Wait for the container to build and start.

-Once the container is running, you will have a fully configured Rust development environment.
+Once the container runs, you will have a fully configured Rust development environment.